Healthy Homes Assessment Karori

 Rental Property Home Assessments Karori

-The areas of rental property that are affected with Health Homes Standard.
-Healthy Homes Standard in Karori include each:
+Rental property areas affected through the Healthy Homes Standards in Karori include each:

 • Living Room